openebs-archive/openebs-docs/docs/prerequisites.md

 systemctl status iscsid
 ```

-If service status is showing as `Inactive`, then you may have to enable and
+If the service status is shown as `Inactive`, then you may have to enable and
-start the iscsid service using the following command.
+start iscsid service using the following command.

 ```
 sudo systemctl enable iscsid && sudo systemctl start iscsid